- Home

 Packed with art galleries, independent shops and boutiques, historic pubs, and bustling farmer’s markets, towns like St Ives and Penzance have lots to see and do.
 Beautiful coastlines and countryside are just minutes away too.

-While all this beauty doesn’t come especially cheap, average house prices may not be as high as you expect, coming in at around £339,000 – though, of course, this varies depending on location.
+While all this beauty doesn’t come especially cheap, average house prices may not be as high as you expect, coming in at around £341,665.
+Though, of course, this varies depending on location.

-As the safest county in England, Wales, and Northern Ireland, you can also rest assured there’s a low crime rate here.
+As one of the safest counties in the UK, you can also rest assured there’s a low crime rate here.

 While Cornwall is quite isolated from the rest of the country, there are good transport links – and with many areas of natural beauty on your doorstep, you might not want to leave anyway.
 Plus, living in such a popular place means you probably won’t be short of visitors either…